alex8088/electron-vite-docs/packages/en-US/docs/index.md

   - icon: ⚡
     title: Vite Powered
     details: Inherit all the benefits of Vite and use the same way as Vite.
-  - icon: 📦
-    title: Fully Bundling
-    details: The main process, renderer and preload scripts are all built with Vite.
   - icon: 🛠
     title: Centralized Configuration
-    details: The main process, renderer and preload scripts Vite configuration combined into one file.
+    details: Main process, preload scripts and renderer Vite configuration combined into one file.
   - icon: 💡
     title: Pre-configured
     details: Pre-configured for Electron, don't worry about configuration.